NEW! PFAS water tests, other PFAS tests.

 Non-stick cookware

-Almost all non-stick cookware is coated in PFAS, which leach into your food if heated too much or when the surface of the pan is scratched or damaged
+Almost all non-stick cookware is coated in PFAS, which can cause polymer fume fever when overheated (especially when the surface of the pan is scratched or damaged).

 Stain and water resistant fabrics are coated with PFAS